EURALARM CODE OF CONDUCT – 2015 – V2.0

 The following topics might, under certain circumstances, present a problem from a competition law point of view.
 This means that these topics must at all times be discussed, within the context of the trade organisation, in proper consultation with an expert in the field of competition law:

 - Schemes for recognition/membership criteria.
 For as long as recognition or membership of the trade organisation does not play a decisive part for the potential customer when choosing a product or service, there are no objections to this from a competition law point of view.
-As soon as the customer does find this important, however, these schemes must satisfy specific criteria
+As soon as the customer does find this important, however, these schemes must satisfy competition law criteria.

-EURALARM ensures that no position paper or press release contains a wording that, intentionally or unintentionally, could suggest an arrangement, an uniform conduct or a recommendation by EURALARM or by member companies that indicates above wording
+EURALARM ensures that no position paper or press release contains a wording that, intentionally or unintentionally, could suggest an arrangement, a uniform conduct or a recommendation by EURALARM or by member companies.
+Allowed wording includes:

-II.
-STANDARDS OF CONDUCT; INDIVIDUAL MARKET CONDUCT OF MEMBERS
+2. STANDARDS OF CONDUCT: INDIVIDUAL MARKET CONDUCT OF MEMBERS

-In order to protect the good name of EURALARM it is important that the individual members respect the following rules in their market conduct:
+In order to protect the reputation of EURALARM it is essential that the individual members respect the following rules in their EURALARM activities:

-EURALARM will implement this Code of Conduct by informing all Euralarm members about this regulation with binding rules for members and their representatives and will stipulate that violation or non-observance may result in immediate termination of membership.
+EURALARM will implement this Code of Conduct by informing all EURALARM members about this regulation with binding rules for members and their representatives.
+It will remind all participants in every meetings of this Code of Conduct.
+Furthermore it will stipulate that violation or non-observance may result in immediate termination of membership.
 Other forms of sanction include warnings, reprimands and suspensions.

-This Euralarm Code of Conduct has been approved and accepted by the Euralarm Board members unanimously at their meeting on September 5th, 2012 in Paris.
+This EURALARM Code of Conduct has been approved and accepted by the EURALARM Board members unanimously at their meeting on 07.
+July 2015.